kumpulak/gemini-agent/README.md

 5. The `Agent` executes the corresponding Python function (or handles built-in tool calls) and sends the results back to the model using a `ToolResponse`.
 6. The model incorporates the tool results and generates the final text response.

+## TODO

+- Investigate how to detect and log Google Search tool calls

 ## Main Example Script

 See the `example.py` file for a runnable example demonstrating various features of the `Agent` wrapper, including multiple tool calls and built-in tool usage.